BrianGrant-Data/Resume/docs/index.md

 ## Education
 `Graduation: July 2023`
 __Brigham Young University - Idaho__
-- Bachelor of Science in Data Science with a Minor in Communications
+- Bachelor of Science in Data Science, with a Minor in Communications

 ## Courses & Certificates